What is it?

-The sessions are imperatively very short (less then 5 minutes and maximum 3 sessions a day).
-Each session of nose work requires a lot of focus.
-Long sessions or many repetitive sessions lead to failure.
-The best way is to stop on a positive note, even the last offered game was very easy.
-The beginners need time to develop their skills.
+These game sessions are necessarily very short (less than 5 minutes and a maximum of 3 sessions during the day).
+Each session involves reflection and scent work which require a lot of concentration from our dog.
+If the session is too long or if we repeat too many sessions on the same day, we risk failure.
+It is better to stop on a positive note, even if it seems to us that the last game proposed was very easy to perform.
+Beginners need time to develop their skills as they go along.
 And let’s not forget that learning takes place optimally when the dog is not stressed and therefore not put under pressure.

-You do not need to help him, for instance by pointing the place where the lost object is.
-To stare and turn our body to the object are important indications.
-The purpose of the game is that our dog develops his nose skills, this is not a game of speed or performance.
-When our dog stops searching, the game is over either temporarily because he just needs a break, or definitively depending on our dog.
-It is important to respect his learning rhythm.
+There is no need to help them unduly, for example, by pointing to the location of the lost object.
+Staring at the object and turning completely towards it are already important indications.
+The game is for our dogs to develop their olfactory skills, it is not a game of speed or performance.
+When our dog stops searching, the game is over, either temporarily because a few moments of rest will be enough for him, or permanently depending on our dog.
+Let’s respect his learning pace.

-Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
-The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.
+Let’s also respect his recovery pace: a busy weekend means a greater need for rest.
+The ideal is then to offer our dog an easier search game: a few treats scattered, without hiding them, at home or in the lawn will do the trick (see “treat search“).

 Those who do not cope

-If our dog is not interested in the game, it raises the question: does he like the treats we offer him?
-It’s up to us to offer him treats that live up to his expectations.
+If our dog is not interested in this game, one question is obvious: does he like the treats we offer him as a reward?
+It is up to us to offer him treats that live up to his expectations.

-If our dog is not interested in the object, let’s ask us how to make it more interesting.
-With a sock, we can for instance put treats inside it and knot the end.
-It’s up to us to offer an interesting and attractive object.
+If our dog is not interested in the object, let’s ask ourselves how we can make it more interesting.
+With socks, for example, we can hide a few treats inside and tie the end.
+It’s up to us to offer him an interesting and attractive object.

-If our dog loves these treats but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).
-It’s up to us to offer them a game that lives up to their physical and/or emotional abilities.
+If our dog likes these treats and the object but he is not interested in looking for it, it is probably because it is too difficult for him (physically if our dog is old, sick or injured / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the learning progression).
+It is up to us to offer them a game that matches their physical and/or emotional abilities.

-As soon as our dog understands that we become extremely clumsy and that we really lose our object very often, it is possible that he becomes hyper-vigilant and that he observes us excessively.
-It’s up to us to respect the tolerance threshold of our dog.
+As soon as our dog has understood that we become extremely clumsy and that we really lose our object very often, it is possible that he becomes hyper-vigilant and observes us excessively.
+It is up to us to respect our dog’s tolerance threshold.

-- To choose an object which is appreciated by our dog ;
+- Offer an object that our dog likes;